Benin Government

 Who is the president of Benin?

-Executive Branch: Chief of State: President Patrice TALON (since 6 April 2016); note - the president is both chief of state and head of government
+Executive Branch: chief of state: President Patrice TALON (since 6 April 2016); note - the president is both head of state and head of government

-Elections/Appointments: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); last held on 6 March and 20 March 2016 (next to be held in 2021)
+elections/appointments: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); last held on 11 April 2021 (next to be held on 12 April 2026)

-Legal System: A civil law system modeled largely on the French system and some customary law
+Legal System: civil law system modeled largely on the French system and some customary law

 Suffrage: 18 years of age; universal

-Legislative Branch: Description: unicameral National Assembly or Assemblee Nationale (83 seats; members directly elected in multi-seat constituencies by proportional representation vote; members serve 4-year terms)
+Legislative Branch: description: unicameral National Assembly or Assemblee Nationale (109 seats, including 24 seats reserved for women; members directly elected in multi-seat constituencies by party-list proportional representation vote; members serve 5-year terms except for the current members whose terms will end in 2026 to facilitate general elections)

-Judge Selection and Term of Office: Supreme Court president and judges appointed by the national president upon the advice of the National Assembly; judges appointed for single renewable 5-year terms; Constitutional Court members - 4 appointed by the National Assembly and 3 by the national president; members appointed for single renewable 5-year terms; High Court of Justice "other" members elected by the National Assembly; member tenure NA
+judge selection and term of office: Supreme Court president and judges appointed by the president of the republic upon the advice of the National Assembly; judges appointed for single renewable 5-year terms; Constitutional Court members - 4 appointed by the National Assembly and 3 by the president of the republic; members appointed for single renewable 5-year terms; other members of the High Court of Justice elected by the National Assembly; member tenure NA

-Subordinate Courts: Court of Appeal or Cour d'Appel; district courts; village courts; Assize courts
+subordinate courts: Court of Appeal or Cour d'Appel; Court for the Repression of Economic and Terrorism Infractions (CRIET) or Cour de Repression des Infractions Economiques et du Terrorisme; district courts; village courts; Assize courts

 Benin Renaissance or RB [Lehady SOGLO]

-Cowrie Force for an Emerging Benin or FCBE [Yayi BONI]
+Cowrie Force for an Emerging Benin or FCBE [Thomas Boni YAYI]

 Democratic Renewal Party or PRD [Adrien HOUNGBEDJI]